Food Waste Drop-off Program

 Another option for diverting food waste is to compost at home.
 Backyard compost bins are sold to New Bedford residents at a discounted price.
 For more information, call the Greater New Bedford Regional Refuse Management District at (508) 979-1493, or email Marissa@gnbrrmdistrict.org.

-*”The BPI Certification program is a third-party verification of ASTM standards for compostable products in North America, and the starting point for every company wishing to make composability claims on products and packaging.”
+*”The BPI Certification program is a third-party verification of ASTM standards for compostable products in North America, and the starting point for every company wishing to make compostability claims on products and packaging.”
 From bpiworld.org.
 Please visit bpiworld.org for more information.

 Contact Information